skergoat/Sweeetch-beta-v1/README.md

 # connect to database

 1. this app uses MySQL.
 So install and start MAMP

+2. a - Be sure to have a .env file and that DATABASE_URL refers to you database url b - If you use MAMP, go to config > packages > doctrine.yaml and paste this under "charset: utf8mb4" :

+        unix_socket: /Applications/MAMP/tmp/mysql/mysql.sock

 2. from the terminal create new database :